ucanalgan/personalWeb/README.md

 ## Usage

-After the server is running, navigate to `http://localhost:3000` in your browser.
-Use the theme toggle in the navigation bar to switch between dark and light modes.
-Scroll to see interactive charts, animations, and the 3D background.
+After the server is running, navigate to `http://localhost:5173` in your browser.
+The site features:

+- **Responsive Navigation**: Menu adapts to all screen sizes with a mobile drawer
+- **GitHub Projects Section**: Displays your latest GitHub repositories with stars and forks
+- **GitHub Activities**: Shows your recent GitHub activity
+- **Skills Section**: Visualizes your technical skills with progress bars
+- **Contact Form**: Includes form validation for user input
+- **Smooth Scrolling**: For a better user experience when navigating between sections

 ## Customization

-- **Theme Colors**: Modify colors in `tailwind.config.js`.
+- **Theme Colors**: Modify colors in `tailwind.config.js`
-- **3D Background**: Tweak particle settings in `background3d.js`.
+- **Profile Information**: Update personal details in `index.html`
+- **GitHub Username**: Change the GitHub username in `app.js` to pull your own repos
+- **Projects Display**: Adjust the project card styling in `style.css`
-- **Animations**: Adjust GSAP timelines in `animations.js`.
+- **Animations**: Modify animation timings and effects in `animations.js`

+## Performance Optimizations

+This portfolio website implements several performance optimizations:

+- **Code Splitting**: JavaScript is modularized for better loading performance
+- **Lazy Loading**: Images and heavy components load only when needed
+- **Proper Image Sizing**: Images use srcset for responsive loading
+- **CSS Optimization**: Tailwind's JIT compiler for minimal CSS
+- **Deferred Animations**: Non-critical animations are deferred until idle time
+- **Accessibility**: Supports prefers-reduced-motion for users who prefer minimal animations

 ## Contributing